clifton-green/esif/technical-debt.md

 ## Issues
 - The build system ignores JSON updates on watch.
 It will only work with a manual build.
 - Heroku is building as a node app, work out how to build as regular apache app.
+- What will happen if there is more than one of the same component on a page?